Google Reviews Export and Local Business Reputation Monitor

 Share

-Download every Google review for any business into a clean JSON or CSV file.
-Star ratings, full review text, reviewer names, review dates, photos, owner responses, and aggregate ratings for your business and your competitors.
+Export every Google review for any business into a clean JSON, CSV, or Excel file.
+Pull star ratings, full review text, reviewer names, dates, photos, owner responses, and aggregate ratings for your business and every competitor.
+Works past the 5 review cap of the official Google Places API.

-Built for local business owners, multi location brands, agencies, and BI teams who need Google review data without paying for a reputation SaaS or hitting the Places API 5 review cap.
+Built for local business owners, multi location chains, marketing agencies, and BI teams who need Google Maps review data without a $400 per month reputation SaaS.

 |---|---|